 At this point you should be ready to run Pd-L2Ork because in step 3 we connected to RPi using “-X” flag that allows us to view applications we wish to run on RPi on laptop’s screen.
 Therefore typing pd-l2ork in the terminal will open it on the RPi and yet be visible on our laptop’s screen.
 While this may suffice for power users, beginners may prefer to access RPi’s entire desktop.
 In the optional Step 4 below we will investigate setting up remote X session so that we can do exactly that.

 This step will install Pd-L2Ork software on RPi which is likely the main reason you’re following this tutorial ;-) dpkg command is a tool designed to install software packaged in deb format.
-You can think of it as a manual version of the apt-get tool we used earlier.
+You can think of it as a manual version of the apt-get tool that also calculates dependencies.

 Accessing entire RPi desktop has some additional benefits, one of which includes ability to use Pd-L2Ork icons in the Application Menu that pre-configure various settings at startup and ensure that Pd-L2Ork requires minimal set up from a user.